esquith/patient-adhd-updates/README.md

 - Practitioners can also leverage ChatGPT to do weekly medication check-ins to see how their patients are feeling and offer advice on next steps.

-B- y leveraging this information, practitioners can better understand their patients' needs and provide more effective treatment plans to help them manage their ADHD symptoms and achieve optimal health outcomes.
+- By leveraging this information, practitioners can better understand their patients' needs and provide more effective treatment plans to help them manage their ADHD symptoms and achieve optimal health outcomes.